archiebenn/BIOLM0051_analysis/README.md

 | 12            | Tree Build          | Uses `iqtree3` to build phylogenetic tree        |
 | 13            | Tree View           | Visualise and root tree using Python             |

+Along with these scripts, an additional exploratory script (`99_reduce_branch_sampleD.sh`) can be found in `scripts` and run to reproduce the exploration, but does not form part of the main pipeline.

 # Step 1: Setting up the pipeline environment
 Creating and activating the `micromamba` environment is recommended to ensure reproducibility